Offering your cat to be used as a blood donor

 - Ideally a heart ultrasound to rule out occult/hidden heart disease

 - Blood tests to check the cat’s red and white blood cells – especially the PCV (Packed Cell Volume), which is a measure of the quantity of red blood cells in the cat’s blood

 - Blood (and possibly urine) tests to check kidney and liver function

 - Blood tests to rule out certain infectious disease (such as feline immunodeficiency virus, feline leukaemia virus and haemoplasma infections)

-A donor cat should be free of any significant illnesses, and be fully vaccinated.
-An ideal donor will also be an indoor-only cat, as this significantly reduces the risk of many infectious disease that could potentially be transmitted to a recipient cat.
+A donor cat should be free of any significant illnesses and be fully vaccinated.
+An ideal donor will also be an indoor-only cat, as this significantly reduces the risk of many infectious diseases that could potentially be transmitted to a recipient cat.
 Donor cats should also not already have donated blood in the previous four weeks.